Quality Care With A Gentle Touch

 Kickstart your pet's good health!
 PAW Plans provide your pet with a comprehensive level of preventive care to live a long and healthy life.
 Learn more about enrolling and maintaining your pet's well-being.

 Your pet's dental health is an important part of their overall health.
 Learn how dental disease can be easily prevented by visiting your veterinarian regularly for dental examinations and cleanings.

-Lifetime Animal Care Center
+Welcome to Lifetime Animal Care Center

 At Lifetime Animal Care Center, we understand that your pet is an important member of your family.
 Keeping your pet healthy is our reason for being here.
 A healthier pet is a happier pet!
 So, whether you are new to the neighborhood, have recently added a dog or cat to your family, or are already one of our valued clients, we look forward to the opportunity to provide a convenient, welcoming, and informative office for you, and excellent veterinary care for your pet.